 The last few years have been tough on Melbourne’s second-hand bookstores.
-The rise of digital books, the growth of online trading and increasing rent has claimed several high-profile sellers, including Fitzroy’s Basilisk Bookshop, Flinders Books in the city and the iconic Carlton Books at the Melbourne University end of Swanston Street.
+The rise of digital books, the growth of online trading and increasing rent has claimed several high-profile sellers.
 But whether you are a bibliophile with a passion for rare books or an avid reader out for a bargain, Melbourne still has a wealth of stores to choose from.
-Here are seven of the best.
+Here are the best.

 Where to buy second-hand books

 Husband-and-wife team Travis Brown and Benita Bunting are veterans of Melbourne’s book trade and their shop is proof.
 It’s an open, inviting space and considerable attention has gone into the layout and display of their wares.
 Brown and Bunting boast an eclectic range, fiction, non-fiction and collectables such as old magazines and graphic novels (a large collection of ’60s Phantom comics was bought and just as quickly sold on the day we talked to Travis).
 There are several shelves of science fiction and fantasy and, Travis estimates, over 2,500 children’s picture and chapter books.

 A genuine, old-school book exchange of the type that used to be ubiquitous across the suburbs but is now increasingly rare (it's even located in a shopping arcade), Centre Court has a terrific selection of hard-to-get pulp and popular fiction, including crime, westerns, romance and horror.
 The prices are very reasonable and owner Jim Gregory seems to know exactly where every single book is.
 He is happy to look at any books you may want to sell, but only buys selectively so ring before you come in.